nick-youngblut/SIPSim/README.md

 If you use SIPSim, please cite:

 > Youngblut, Nicholas D., Samuel E. Barnett, and Daniel H. Buckley.
 2018.
 "SIPSim: A Modeling Toolkit to Predict Accuracy and Aid Design of DNA-SIP Experiments."
-Frontiers in Microbiology 9: 570.
+Frontiers in Microbiology 9: 570. doi: 10.3389/fmicb.2018.00570

 # INSTALLATION